Human Resources Management

 Organizations must remain competitive and agile and to do so requires high performance employees with the necessary knowledge and skills.
 Employee human resources management professionals contribute to achieving this goal through employee training and development.
 Students examine the theories and best practices of employee training, beginning with needs analysis through to training metrics in both theoretical and artificial intelligence environments.
 Students also explore employee onboarding, development, and knowledge of the costs and benefits analysis associated with training and development.

-Pre-requisites: HRM4110 and MGT4110
+Pre-requisites: HRM4110 AND MGT4110

 HRM4124 Human Resources Planning